Helen Watson

 Headshot of Wealth Management UK CEO Helen Watson

-CEO, Wealth Management UK
+Chair, Wealth Management UK

-Helen is CEO of Rothschild & Co’s UK Wealth Management business, a global partner and also sits on the Group’s Executive Committee and Supervisory Board.
+Helen is Chair of Rothschild & Co’s UK Wealth Management business, a global partner and also sits on the Group’s Executive Committee and Supervisory Board.
 Helen has spent her entire career working with a wide variety of private clients, including tech entrepreneurs, business owners, film makers, academic institutions, as well as families that made their wealth in previous generations.
 Her years spent as a portfolio manager and senior client adviser, have provided her with an unusually deep understanding of private clients’ investment needs.

 Helen is passionate about improving gender and social diversity in the Wealth Management industry and leads a number of initiatives in this area, most notably as co-chair of Rothschild & Co’s Diversity, Inclusion & Balance Steering Committee.